codatio/codat-docs/docs/integrations/accounting/netsuite/oracle-netsuite-integration-reference.md

 - Applying NetSuite Vendor Prepayments to open bills from vendors is not supported.

 ## Customers

-When pulling Customers from NetSuite we map _CustomerName_ from _CustomerID_.
+Customers are mapped from _CustomerName_ in _CustomerID_ from Oracle NetSuite.

 ## Direct costs and direct incomes